ExurionTechnologies/ExurionTechnologies/README.md

 </div>

 Ebin Biju founded Exurion Technologies as a powerful, hands-on businessman-builder — closing the gap between business strategy and hands-on engineering.
-He built the company from the ground up and runs it solo, staying directly involved in strategy, architecture, and delivery rather than stepping back into a purely executive role.
+He built the company from the ground up and now leads a 10-person team, staying directly involved in strategy, architecture, and delivery rather than stepping back into a purely executive role.

 **Business Acumen**
-- Founded and self-funded Exurion from the ground up with zero outside investment
+- Founded and self-funded Exurion from the ground up with zero outside investment, growing it into a 10-person team
-- Owns overall strategy, pricing, and client relationships — the full commercial stack, not just the technical one
+- Owns overall strategy, pricing, and client relationships, working closely with the team on delivery — the full commercial stack, not just the technical one
 - Operates lean by design: every dollar of overhead is earned before it's spent

 **Technical Range**